Skip to main content

 • User: Agile methodology always starts with the customer or the primary user.
 This is the person who is generally bringing the issues to the software development team.
 Other names for users are user personas since there might be different types of users that a software development team works with.

-Agile Frameworks
+What Agile Frameworks Can You Use?

 • Planning: Sprint prioritizes are identified.